EXPLAINER: Why is Biden halting federal oil and gas sales?

 Here are some questions hanging over Biden’s Interior Department as it launches a months-long review of the government’s petroleum sales with a virtual forum Thursday.

-WHY IS BIDEN TARGETTING OIL AND GAS LEASE SALES?
+WHY IS BIDEN TARGETING OIL AND GAS LEASE SALES?

 Burning of oil, gas and coal from government-owned lands and waters is a top source of U.S. emissions, accounting for 24% of the nation’s greenhouse gases.
 Oil and gas account for the biggest chunk of human-caused fossil fuel emissions from federal lands following a drilling surge under former President Donald Trump.